gbgabiola/100DaysOfCode/r1-log.md

 ## Day 36: July 15, Sunday
 **Today's Progress**: Not much coding today, but continue to read "A Smarter Way to Learn javaScript" and did exercise 6.

+## Day 37: July 16, Monday
+**Today's Progress**: Done reading chapter 7 && 8 of "asmartwaytolearnjavascript" with the interactive exercise.
+Review some FCC's HTML, CSS and javaScript.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: